How to Build a Catapult with Kids

 Learn how to build a catapult with legos by visiting this post on Frugal Fun for Boys and Girls

-Lincoln Log Catapult by Brain Power Boy is a sweet version of a catapult.
+Yes!
+Brain Power Boy offers a sweet & traditional version of a catapult.
 Learn how to build a catapult with Lincoln Logs!

 A PVC Catapult is a bit more labor and material intensive simply because it involves a trip to the hardware store.
 You have to purchase a variety of PVC pipe sizes, connectors, and duct tape.
 Not too difficult to put together but requires some organization.